jillesvangurp/osm2geojson/README.md

 OsmJoin is the tool that joins the osm nodes, ways, and relations into more usable json equivalents.
 No attempt is made to filter the data and all tags are preserved.

-This tool currently does not yet produce geojson.
-A separate tool that takes the output of OsmJoin and procuces geojson will be added later.
+A separate tool that takes the output of OsmJoin and procuces geojson is provided as well (see OsmPostProcess below).
 The latter tool requires interpreting the meaning of tags in OSM, which given inconsistencies and ambiguities is hardly an exact science.

 ## Installation and use